serverless/components/docs/compute.md

 # Compute

-The compute abstractions offers a mechanism for specifying which compute functions will run on separately from the declaration of the function itself.
+The compute abstraction offers a mechanism for specifying which compute functions will run on separately from the declaration of the function itself.

 From this, we gain a method for abstracting compute from the function enabling functions to be written in such a way where the function deployment target can be configured later.

-*Examle: A service the deploys functions to multiple providers*
+**Example: A service the deploys functions to multiple providers**
 ```yaml
 name: MultiProviderService
 extends: Service